White & Case

 White & Case’s London office is one of the most venerable in the City, having been around since 1971.
 So it's safe to say that it looks set, along with competitors Shearman & Sterling and Weil Gotshal, to be here for good.
 After well over a decade of rapid expansion, the firm now employs over 380 lawyers in the UK.
 No small fish, this one.
 Internationally, too, W&C is in the top ten of US firms - and near the top half of that.

-And its lawyers are extremely well paid.
-The first seat trainee salary is among the highest in the City at £46k, and flies up to £105k at NQ level.
+And its lawyers are extremely well paid, with NQs being paid £130k (with a bonus on top).
 Add to this top quality international work, a bonus that kicks in once associates beat their target of 1,750 chargeable hours and a guaranteed overseas seat for trainees and it looks like a cracking deal.

 The firm's had a generally very respectable run of trainee retention rates, too, usually clearing 80%.